iip-ecosphere/platform/platform/documentation/devel/twinning.md

 ###	Introduction

--	We use a Docker image provided by [IOTech Systems](https://iotechsys.com/)
+-	We use Docker images provided by [IOTech Systems](https://iotechsys.com/)
+-	The licence to use Docker images provided by IOTech Systems are free for academic purposes (non-commercial use).
 -	The guide to use the simulation Docker container is the [simulator overview](https://docs.iotechsys.com/edge-xrt21/simulators/opc-ua/simulator/overview.html)
 -	To browse the OPC UA, we use another Docker image provided by IOTech Systems, the [opcua browser](https://docs.iotechsys.com/edge-opcuabrowser10/installation/installation.html).